-In Brazil, Corpus Christi is a catholic celebration that celebrates the Eucharist: the symbolic presence of the Body of Christ in the consecrated host.
+In Brazil, Corpus Christi is a Catholic celebration for the Eucharist: the symbolic presence of the Body of Christ in the consecrated host.

-In many cities in Brazil it’s usual to decorate the streets where the procession passes through with colored rugs designed with drawings from religious inspiration.
+In many cities in Brazil it’s common to decorate the streets of the procession with carpets made from a variety of different materials and usually with designs of religious inspiration.

-In São Paulo, there’s a rug made from crushed glass, flowers, dolomites and sawdust than stretches out for 12 blocks throughout the city!
+In São Paulo, there’s a carpet made from crushed glass, flowers, dolomite and sawdust that stretches for 12 blocks throughout the city!

 Corpus Christi in Rio de Janeiro